 What is it?
 Martha Beck shares real life examples of people she had worked with in her coaching practice.
-From her experience, she wrote a great book to help people discovering their true self, what they really want in life and how to achieve it.
+From her experience, she wrote a great book to help people discover their true self, what they really want in life and how to achieve it.

 Who is it for?
-People who feel isolated in their quest of change and think that they are “the only one” (spoiler alert: you’re not), people who have never read a self-help book before in fear that it sounds like Chinese to them.
+People who feel isolated in their quest for change and think that they are “the only one” (spoiler alert: you’re not), people who have never read a self-help book before in fear that it sounds like Chinese to them.

 Why is it good?
 It is easy to read, well structured and funny at times.
 It’s wise without being preachy and written with heart without being cheesy.
 But most importantly, it’s the kind of book that you can use as safety line when you start to change: every time you’re in doubt or lost, you will always find a chapter to remind you that this is part of the process.